contentful/contentful-management.js/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist (check all before merging)

-- [ ] Both unit and integration tests are passed
+- [ ] Both unit and integration tests are passing
 - [ ] There are not breaking changes

 When adding a new method: